Skip to main content

 May contain: text

-Per- and polyfluoroalkyl substances (PFAS) are a large group of man-made compounds, which include perfluorooctanoic acid (PFOA), perfluorooctanesulfonic acid (PFOS), and perfluorobutane sulfonic acid (PFBS), that have been manufactured and used around the globe since the 1940s.
-Because of their strong chemical bonds, PFAS were used in a variety of industries and consumer products, such as electroplating,firefighting foams (aqueous film-forming foam [AFFF]), food packaging, non-stick cookware (Teflon™), clothing (Gore-Tex ®), fabric protectant (Scotchgard™), stain-resistant carpet and furniture, and personal care products.
+Per- and polyfluoroalkyl substances (PFAS) are a large group of man-made compounds, which include perfluorooctanoic acid (PFOA) and perfluorooctanesulfonic acid (PFOS), that have been manufactured and used around the globe since the 1940s.
+Because of their strong chemical bonds, PFAS were used in a variety of industries and consumer products, such as electroplating, firefighting foams (aqueous film-forming foam [AFFF]), food packaging, non-stick cookware (Teflon™), clothing (Gore-Tex ®), fabric protectant (Scotchgard™), stain-resistant carpet and furniture, and personal care products.
 Due to widespread use and unauthorized industrial releases, PFAS are found in the air, soil, drinking water supplies, water bodies, and livestock.
-PFAS are persistent in the environment, can accumulate within the human body over time, and are toxic at relatively low concentrations.
+PFAS are persistent in the environment, can accumulate within the human body over time, and can be toxic.

-In response, the WRD Board of Directors launched the PFAS Remediation Program in August 2020, where over $60 million in grant funding was established for water purveyors in the Central Basin and West Coast Basin seeking to install treatment systems to remove PFAS from drinking water wells.
-The program is one of the first in the State of California to administer grants specifically for the remediation of PFAS-impacted wells.
+PFOA and PFOS have been detected above MCLs in multiple drinking water wells located within the Central Basin, specifically within the Montebello Forebay.
+In response, the WRD Board of Directors launched the PFAS Remediation Program in August 2020, where currently over $60 million in grant funding has been established for water purveyors seeking to install treatment systems for drinking water wells located in the Central Basin and West Coast Basin that contain PFAS above MCLs.
+This program is one of the first in the State of California to administer grants specifically for the remediation of PFAS-impacted wells.
 Water purveyors interested in applying for the WRD PFAS Remediation Program may download the Initial Application here:

-2022 PFAS Remediation Program Application.pdf
+PFAS Remediation Program Initial Application.pdf

 The PFAS Remediation Program is an essential part of WRD’s commitment to managing and protecting local groundwater resources for over four million residents living in the 43 cities within Southern Los Angeles County.
 By acting quickly and supporting water purveyors in their remediation of PFAS-impacted wells, we not only provide safe drinking water, but also prevent unwanted substances from spreading throughout our vital drinking water aquifers and ensure an uninterrupted supply of high-quality groundwater at affordable rates.
-In addition, WRD continues to work with our State and Federal partners to secure funding to provide treatment for contaminated drinking water sources, especially for low-income communities, where well closures can significantly increase the cost of tap water.
+In addition, WRD continues to work with our State and Federal partners to secure funding to provide treatment for contaminated drinking water sources, especially for underserved communities, where well closures can significantly increase the cost of tap water.

 PFAS can be treated by various methods, with the most common ones being ion exchange (IX), granular activated carbon (GAC), and reverse osmosis (RO).
-These treatment technologies have been accepted by the DDW for the removal of PFAS.
+These treatment technologies have been accepted by the State Water Resource Control Board's Division of Drinking Water (DDW) for the removal of PFAS.
 The cost to treat wells impacted by PFAS varies based on the level of PFAS contamination, the quantity of water being treated, and the technology selected.
 In 2021, WRD completed two pilot tests to evaluate the performance and life cycle costs for various IX and GAC media.
 Results from these pilot tests may aid water purveyors in the design of their PFAS treatment systems.
 The pilot test reports may be downloaded below.

 Well # 7 Pilot Test Report.pdfWell # 10 Pilot Test Report.pdf